Leseratte10/acsm-calibre-plugin/README.md

 - Support to copy an authorization from the plugin to an ADE install
 - Support for Adobe's "auth" download method instead of the "simple" method.
+- Support to authorize an eReader that's connected over USB
 - ...